ymolists/website/src/routes/blog/gitpod-for-opensource.md

 ## How do I apply?

 Via [this form](/for/opensource) but you might not need to.
-Over 18,000 people in the GitHub ecosystem have been pre-qualified for complementary professional open source accounts with unlimited hours.
+Over 18,000 people in the GitHub ecosystem have been pre-qualified for complimentary professional open source accounts with unlimited hours.
 If you are in the short-list your account will be automatically upgraded either upon account creation or when you next start a workspace.
 No action is required.

 - If you had published a Visual Studio Code extension, Emacs or Vim plugin on GitHub before this blog post went live then you are likely on the shortlist.